w3f/w3f-education/docs/Rust/section2/functions-comments.md

 }
 ```

-You may have noticed that we called the `do_something_interesting()` function within our main function.
-It doesn't matter where this function is declared or what it does.
-It will execute as long as it's valid, safe Rust code.
+You may have noticed that we declared the `do_something_interesting()` function outside the `main` function, and we called the `do_something_interesting()` function within the `main` function.
+It doesn't matter where this new function is declared or what it does.
+It will execute as long as it's valid and safe Rust code, and it is called within the `main` function.

 ## Parameters

-Functions in this form could be more helpful.
-The above is pointless; we could accomplish the same result with less code.
+Functions in this form specified above are not useful since they do not have **parameters** changing the output of the function.
+Ideally, we would like to feed the function with some parameter values so that we get different outputs.

-**Parameters** allow for functions to have more dynamic and custom input.
-For example, let's take the previous example and add a parameter:
+Parameters allow for functions to have more dynamic and custom input.
+Let's take the previous example and add one parameter:

 ```rust
 fn main() {